Most of the improvements we make to our plants are for their benefit. One such improvement is the subject of this post.

 An undoubted advantage is the easy access of air to the soil.
 The pine bark also protects the ground from drying out quickly.

-As for weed prevention, it is inferior to pine bark.
-Pine needles decompose slightly acidifies the soil, which is a small advantage.
+Pine needles are inferior to pine bark in terms of weed prevention.
+Pine needles decompose slightly, acidifying the soil, which is a small advantage.

-One of the disadvantages of pine needles is their short life span.
-It should be renewed at least once a year.
+One disadvantage of pine needles is their short life span.
+They should be renewed at least once a year.

 How to mulch?